 VSE has a loan agreement with a bank under which credit is made available to the Company in the form of revolving loan amounts or letters of credit.
 The amount of credit available to the Company is \$15 million, subject to certain conditions, including a borrowing formula based on billed receivables.
-The expiration date of the loan agreement is May 31, 2007.
-From time to time the bank and the Company may negotiate an amendment to the loan to increase or decrease the amount of available credit or to change the expiration date to a later date.
+The expiration date of the loan agreement is May 31, 2008.

-The loan agreement contains terms whereby the Company may borrow against the revolving loan and has the option at any time and from time to time to prepay such borrowings in whole or in part without premium or penalty.
+The loan agreement contains terms whereby the Company may borrow against the revolving loan and at any time and from time to time can prepay such borrowings in whole or in part without premium or penalty.
 There are collateral requirements by which Company assets secure amounts outstanding, restrictive covenants that include minimum tangible net worth and profitability requirements, a limit on annual dividends, and other affirmative and negative covenants.
-As of March 31, 2006 the Company has not been notified by the bank, nor is the Company aware of any non-compliance with any of the bank loan covenants.
+As of June 30, 2006 the Company has not been notified by the bank, nor is the Company aware of any default under the loan agreement.

 The Company pays a fixed annual commitment fee of \$20 thousand, interest on any revolving loan borrowings at a prime-based rate or an optional LIBOR-based rate, and fees on any letters of credit that are issued.
-As of March 31, 2006 and December 31, 2005, there were no revolving loan amounts outstanding and one letter of credit for approximately \$192 thousand.
-Interest expense incurred on the loan for the three months ending March 31, 2006 and 2005 was approximately \$0 and \$1 thousand, respectively.
+As of June 30, 2006 and December 31, 2005, there were no revolving loan amounts outstanding.
+There was one letter of credit for approximately \$192 thousand in effect as of December 31, 2005 that expired in May 2006.
+There were no letters of credit in effect as of June 30, 2006 and 2005 was approximately \$0 and \$2 thousand, respectively.